cybnity/foundation/implementations-line/systems/modules/support-env/README.md

 - MinIO object storage server S3-API compatible as persitence solution of Spinnaker servers (e.g pipelines, settings)
 - RKE2 for Kubernetes containerization and clustering of resources as a private cloudified infrastructure
 - Rancher server for administration of Harvester clusters and VMs
-- Harvester for virtualization of physical resources defining a private infrastructure layer
+- Virtualization of physical resources defining a private infrastructure layer

 ### RKE2
 The [RKE2 is Rancher's Kubernetes distribution](https://docs.rke2.io/) that focuses on security.